Mike McKay (politician): Healthcare

+Immigration

+During the 2026 legislative session, McKay opposed a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, questioning whether it was possible for a state legislature to limit how other elected officials interact with federal agencies.

 Minimum wage

 McKay supports the requirement of prevailing wages in public construction contracts.
 He opposed legislation introduced in the 2019 legislative session that would raise the minimum wage to $15 an hour by 2025, saying that he was concerned about higher wages resulting in families making too much money to qualify for benefits like food stamps and subsidized housing.

 Redistricting

 In September 2021, McKay attended a meeting for the Legislative Redistricting Advisory Commission to encourage the commission to keep Frederick County whole in its redistricting map.
 He also encouraged the commission to decrease the size of the state's 1st legislative district.
+In February 2026, McKay said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state, saying that Maryland policy "should be dictated by Marylanders, not by a national political party".

 Social issues

-McKay introduced legislation in the 2017 legislative session that would allow people to kill or wound black bears if one of the animals threatened a bee colony.
-The bill passed the House of Delegates by a vote of 124-17.
+During the 2017 legislative session, McKay introduced a bill that would allow people to kill or wound black bears if one of the animals threatened a bee colony.
+The bill passed the House of Delegates by a vote of 124–17.

-McKay introduced legislation in the 2019 legislative session that would place term limits on members of Congress.
+During the 2019 legislative session, McKay introduced a bill that would place term limits on members of Congress.

+In April 2026, during debate on a bill that would designate Muslim American Heritage Month and Jewish American Heritage Month in Maryland, McKay introduced an amendment that would designate April as Christian American Heritage Month.
+The amendment was rejected in a 19–26 vote.